Heritage at Risk

 Use our interactive map of the Historic Environment and Conservation in Newcastle for more information.
 (The 'at risk' sites have a red dotted outline, and buildings have a red dotted triangle on them)

 - You can zoom in and out to get a closer look of the area you're interested in.
 Click-and-drag or use the arrow keys to move the move around.
-Click a site on the map to display a pop-up box with more information on it.
-There is an option in the top right corner of the map to switch the aerial photography on and off, and to choose which layers to switch on and off.
+Click on the area for more details and a link to further information.

 Did you know?